Jaded93/FirstClass_Interior_Agile-w3t4/README.md

 #FirstClass_Interior_Agile
-Website created as a team for an Interior Design Company(FristClass Interior Design).

 Our Small Team of 4 (Suede, Ritik, Reily and Ryley) have created the full project based a SDLC (Software Development Life Cycle)
 We folowed 7 phases in this project.
 Under the waterfall methodology